Print

 Description

-If you got some time and patient you should do these Overnight Cinnamon Rolls – delicious, sweet and fluffy.
+If you’ve got some time and patience, you should make these Overnight Cinnamon Rolls – delicious, sweet and fluffy.
 The perfect Cinnamon Rolls!

 Ingredients